 Your Eye Doctor's Appointment Could Change Your Life

-So the next time you visit Dr. Devin Duval at Child and Family EyeCare Center in Provo, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
+So the next time you visit Dr. Devin Duval at New Sight Vision Therapy Clinic in Provo, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
 Dr. Devin Duval can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
 By knowing that you're at risk for a certain disease, you can take precautions early on and manage the condition as needed.
 After all, an ounce of prevention is worth a pound of cure.